Rchanger/ImagesRepo/readme.md

 ## Routes

-### `/image`
+### `/image?image_name={image_name}`
 - **Description**: Displays images available in the S3 bucket.
 - **Details**:
-  - Images must be named in a numerical format (e.g., 1.jpg, 2.jpg).
+  - Images must be present in s3 bucket.
-  - The route displays images by generating random numbers between 1 and 10 and fetching the corresponding images from the bucket.
+  - The route displays image provided in request fetching the corresponding images from the bucket.
   - Requires the following permissions:
     - `s3:GetObject`
     - `kms:Decrypt`